Best Sun Shirts of 2026

 But to keep that “in place” sleek design, the fabric sometimes has to be thicker or less flowy than we’d want in a sun shirt.
 As a result, many button-up shirts didn’t meet the performance criteria we set for a sun shirt.

-Another perk of the Patagonia Sun Stretch is its abundance of pockets.
+• Another perk of the Patagonia Sun Stretch is its abundance of pockets.
 Designed as a fishing shirt, the Sun Stretch was meant for keeping fly fishing accessories accessible.
 The feature we liked the most is the sunglasses lens cleaner.
 When you’re on the water, glare from the sun can make it difficult to see where to cast.
-If you’re wearing a sun shirt, we recommend you also wear sunglasses.
+Sunglasses are a must for anglers to increase visibility and, as we explain in our guide to Fishing the Uncompahgre River, to reduce the change of getting a hook in your eye.

 For hikers and climbers, it’s great for snacks or a phone.
 It also has sleeve tabs, so you can button up your sleeves if you want to convert your long sleeve shirt into a short sleeve.